Data Augmentation for Bayesian Deep Learning: Applications

 \section{Applications}

-This section provides three motivational examples.
-First one is a Gaussian response with a squared loss.
-Second, a binary classification under the support vector machine.
-Finally, logistic regression with a P\'{o}lya mixing distribution.
-For Gaussian regression and SVM model, we implement with $J$-copies stacking to provide full posterior modes.
+To illustrate our methodology, we provide three examples: (1) a standard Gaussian regression model with squared loss; (2) a binary classification model under the support vector machine framework; (3) a logistic regression model paired with a P\'{o}lya mixing distribution.
+For the Gaussian regression and SVM models, we implement with $J$-copies stacking strategy to provide full posterior modes.